bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:06:24

-Yeah, and this creates a bit of a problem because we assumed that this line existed, we did not do much to defend people who built custodial mixtures.
+Yeah, and this creates a bit of a problem because we assumed that this line existed, we did not do much to defend people who built custodial mixers.
-And in retrospect, that was probably a mistake, because as soon as you lose that line of defense, now, you know, I guess the only way to win now is to go all the way back and say, no, all mixtures should be legal, including custodial ones.
+And in retrospect, that was probably a mistake, because as soon as you lose that line of defense, now, you know, I guess the only way to win now is to go all the way back and say, no, all mixers should be legal, including custodial ones.
 But now you have all this precedent that wasn't stopped.
 So that's a problem.

 Speaker 0: 00:06:51

 Right.
-OK, let's move on to the actual Bitcoin case, which is the Samurai devs.
+OK, let's move on to actual Bitcoin case, which is the Samourai devs.

 Speaker 1: 00:07:00

-Just to add one little detail, as far as I know he is going to Appeal, so we'll see what happens.
+And just to add one little detail, as far as I know he is going to appeal, so we'll see what happens.
-And Appeals can quite dramatically change things.
+And appeals can quite dramatically change things.

 Speaker 0: 00:07:09

 Yeah, is there any timeline for that?

+Speaker 1: 00:07:12

 I don't know.

+Speaker 0: 00:07:13

-No. Okay, so let's move to the more Bitcoin relevant case or I mean...
+Okay, so let's move to the more Bitcoin relevant case or I mean...

+Speaker 1: 00:07:17

 The more direct Bitcoin case.

+Speaker 0: 00:07:18

 Yeah, exactly.
+So the Samourai Wallet developers Keonne Rodriguez and Bill Hill, William Hill Both of them you know, right?

+Speaker 1: 00:07:30

-So the Samurai wallet developers Keone Rodriguez and Bill Hill William Hill both of them you know right yep yeah I used to work with them when I was at blockchain.com, so back in time, blockchain.info.
+yep yeah I used to work with them when I was at blockchain.com, so back in time, blockchain.info.

+Speaker 0: 00:07:35

 Right, so they were arrested as well, one of them in Portugal, one of them in the United States, but both on behalf of the Department of Justice, DOJ.
 So what do you want to say about that, if anything?